The walk proves to be much shorter than we expected.

 Only someone informed the henchmen at the hideout.
 When he least expected it, the slave found himself between the persecutors and the abyss.
 The situation called for a drastic, preferably brilliant, exit.
 Pai Inácio lived up to the demands.

 Negão always took his work to heart and at a certain point, the narrative already asked for something to illustrate it.
-The guide found a device to match the outcome of the novel.
-When he reaches the climax of the action, Negão throws himself down and leaves the audience stunned.
+The guide found an artifice to match the outcome of the soap opera.

 Moments later, some of the visitors approach the precipice and discover that the jump (repeated several times a day) ended in a ledge a meter or two below that the group could not see.

-According to legend, the slave is gone for good.
-It left Chapada to its increasingly soulless prospection.
+According to legend, the slave was gone for good.

 Diamonds and Prospectors that Subsist in Chapada